DataDog/datadog-lambda-python/README.md

 ## Major Version Notes

+### 5.x / Layer version 86+
+- Python3.7 support has been [deprecated](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) by AWS, and support removed from this library.

 ### 4.x / Layer version 61+

 - Python3.6 support has been [deprecated](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) by AWS, and support removed from this library.